kejia6002/fdafm/README.md

 Analyzing atomic force microscopy (Multimode NanoScrope IIId AFM Bruker) force-distance curve raw data to extrapolate adhesive force, adhesive energy, rupture length, repulsive energy, repulsive distance and sample indentation length.

+# Implementation

+All the scripts were implemented in python 2.7.16.

+If you are using windows system to run the scripts, please make sure you have this line in the front for all the scripts using matplotlib: matplotlib.use('Agg')

 # Inventory
 1. library
 	all of the python scripts related are included in library